benmaier/qsuite/README.md

 ## How To

-Say you want to simulate a Brownian motion of *N* particles in a one-dimensional box, interacting with a Gaussian potential.
-There are 3 parameters to consider:
+Say we want to simulate a Brownian motion of *N* particles in a one-dimensional box, interacting with a certain potential characterized by an interaction strength *V* and an interaction radius *r*.
+There are a bunch of parameters to consider:

 * the number of particles *N*
 * the length of the box *L*